 Autumn, with its flaming colors and earlier sunsets, is a delightful time to sail on the Maine coast.
 The ocean is slow to cool down in the fall, but the foliage is spectacular.
 It’s especially beautiful from the water, with the reds of the blueberries and trees contrasting with the dark spruces and infinite blues of the sea.

-We sail with Captain John Foss on the historic schooner American Eagle.
+This year we'll be sailing with Captain Tyler King aboard the historic schooner American Eagle.
 We’ll step back in time and enjoy a leisurely cruise along the coast of Maine, sailing where the wind blows and recording our impressions in watercolor journals.

 Everything you need is provided, including: